tiiuae/sbomnix/README.md

 `nixpkgs:message`.

 #### Visualize Package Dependencies
-`sbomnix` finds the package dependencies using `nixgraph`.
-Moreover, `nixgraph` can also be used as a stand-alone tool for visualizing package dependencies.
+`sbomnix` uses structured Nix JSON to find package dependencies where available. `nixgraph` can also be used as a stand-alone tool for visualizing package dependencies.
 Below, we show an example of visualizing package `wget` runtime dependencies:
 ```bash
 $ nixgraph github:NixOS/nixpkgs/nixos-unstable#wget --depth=2